-- a focus on basic skills throughout all lessons - tasks matched to pupil ability and learning style ensuring there is no 'ceiling' to learning in the classroom; extension and support tasks are readily available - differentiated objectives where appropriate; where objectives are taught whole class, opportunities for deeper learning to be provided to challenge the more able pupils - a mix of independent and collaborative work to build self-esteem, confidence and resilience - pupils actively involved in reviewing their learning - pupils and staff celebrating and sharing achievement and excited about the next step.
+- a focus on basic skills throughout all lessons - tasks matched to pupil ability and learning style (with a focus on age related expectations) ensuring there is no 'ceiling' to learning in the classroom; extension and support tasks are readily available. - differentiated objectives where appropriate; where objectives are taught whole class, opportunities for deeper learning to be provided to challenge the more able pupils - a mix of independent and collaborative work to build self-esteem, confidence and resilience - pupils actively involved in reviewing their learning - pupils and staff celebrating and sharing achievement and excited about the next step.